winbench/bench/res/apps.template.md

 Learn about the different [app types][] you can define.

-Activate your apps by adding them to the list of activated apps in `apps-activated.txt`, or activate them via the Bench Dashboard setup dialog.
+Activate your apps by adding them to the list of activated apps in `apps-activated.txt`, or activate them via the _Bench Dashboard_ setup dialog, or activate them by calling `bench app activate <App ID>`.

 ## App Definitions